avrilcoghlan/LittleBookofRBioinformatics/src/chapter9.rst

 Comparing the number of genes in two vertebrate species
 -------------------------------------------------------

+xxx
 Ensembl is a very useful resource for comparing the gene content of different species.
 For example, one simple question that we can ask by analysing the Ensembl data is: how many protein-coding genes are there in mouse, and how many in human?
 We know how many protein-coding genes are in humans (22,320; see above), but what about mouse?
-To answer this question, we first need to tell the "biomaRt" library that we want to make a query on the Ensembl mouse data set.
+To answer this question, we first need to tell the "biomaRt" package that we want to make a query on the Ensembl mouse data set.
 We can do this using the useDataset() function to select the mouse (*Mus musculus*) Ensembl data set: